andrewfrank/andrewfrank.github.io/README.md

 - Founded the "Student Bioinformatics Initiative" at the Uniformed Services University of the Health Sciences as part of a collaborative effort between multiple university entities to bring the power of cloud computing to graduate students and postdoctoral researchers
 - Coordinated between various university stakeholders to ensure compliance and optimization of SBI’s cloud computing infrastructure and learning content
 - Created and curated bioinformatics learning content for users, including bioinformatics tutorials, running virtual seminars, and a new university intranet site linking users to bioinformatics services across the university
-- Advised on the creation of cloud infrastructure for the university; authored a demo server-less pipeline for handling PHI-containing data sources using GCP Workflows with the Healthcare and Data Loss Prevention APIs
+- Advised on the creation of cloud infrastructure for the university; authored a demo server-less pipeline for handling sensitive PII-containing data sources using GCP Workflows with the Healthcare and Data Loss Prevention APIs

 ### The American Type Culture Collection (ATCC) — Manassas, Virginia